Skip to content

 Climate Resilience

-When you are a subsistence farmer and depend on your land to survive, climate change is not an abstract concept.
+When you are a smallholder farmer and depend on your land to survive, climate change is not an abstract concept.
 The effects of increased and unpredictable rains, floods, droughts, heat waves, landslides, and the spread of crop pests and disease are very real.
 Climate change exacerbates an already daily struggle to beat the odds, which are constantly shifting and always stacked against them.

 Stories From the Field: Climate Resilience

-With your support we can grow our capacity to equip uniquely vulnerable families with the skills and experience to meet their own needs and improve their well-being through gardening.
+Your support will grow our capacity to equip uniquely marginalized families with the skills and experience to meet their own needs and improve their well-being through climate smart, nutrient-dense gardening.
+Help us plant the seeds.
+Consider a contribution today.

 • The DIG Model